f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 $ python -c "print('Hello world')"
 ```

-> Run the interpreter passing the code and remaining interactive after the execution
+> Run the interpreter passing the code and remaining interactive after the execution (the `>>>` means the expected interpreter output)
 ```
 $ python -i -c "print('Hello world'); a = 0"
 Hello world